pHo9UBenaA/chrome-extension-doc-snapshot/__snapshot__/storage.md

     Promise&lt;void&gt;

     Chrome 95+

-    Promises are supported in Manifest V3 and later, but callbacks are provided for backward compatibility.
-You cannot use both on the same function call.
-The promise resolves with the same type that is passed to the callback.
 - setAccessLevel

   void

-  Promise Chrome 102+
+  Chrome 102+

   Sets the desired access level for the storage area.
-The default will be only trusted contexts.
+By default, `session` storage is restricted to trusted contexts (extension pages and service workers), while `managed`, `local`, and `sync` storage allow access from both trusted and untrusted contexts.

   The `setAccessLevel` function looks like:

   ```
-  (accessOptions: object, callback?: function) => {...}
+  (accessOptions: object) => {...}
   ```

   - accessOptions